rorycodinstuff/rory-green/pages/home.md

   - nav
 ---

+Hi!
 I'm Rory Green and I write and make things with computers.

 ![Rory is sitting in a cafe with a goofy grin](static/img/home_image.jpg)